doppiaeast/angular2-wp-theme/README.md

 First, run `npm install`.

-Inside of src/app/posts, open posts.service.ts.
-On the line where it says `private postsUrl = "http://{YOUR_SITE_HERE}.com/wp-json/wp/v2/";`, just place in your site name.
+Inside of src/app/posts, open wp.module.ts.
+On the line where it says `"baseUrl": "http://localhost:81/wp-json", // your wp instance here";`, just place in your site name.

 For development, simply run `ng serve`, in the terminal inside the project folder, and the CLI will do the rest.
 The content of the site is managed from the WordPress admin panel.